 I was born in Montmeló (Barcelona) in 1979.
 I studied Cinema and Audiovisual Media at ESCAC (University School of Cinema & Audiovisual Media of Catalonia) where I graduated as a Cinematographer in 2001.

-I am specialized in stop motion.
-I am used to working with miniature camera and lighting settings in both, advertising and fiction.
-Short films such as “Lupe & Bruno”, “Violeta”, “Twins of Sunset Street” or “Canis”, all produced by I+G Stopmotion, were awarded nationally and internationally, specially a Gaudí Award (Catalan Academy Awards of Cinema) for Best Short Film in 2011.
+In addition, I specialize in stop motion.
+I am used to working with miniature lighting and camera settings in both advertising and fiction.
+Short films such as “Dead Horses”, “Lupe & Bruno”, “Violeta”, or “Canis”—all produced by I+G Stopmotion—were awarded nationally and internationally, including a Gaudí Award (Catalan Academy Awards of Cinema) to “Twins of Sunset Street” for Best Short Film in 2011.